 Specifies that the value of this field will be displayed in barcode.
-(Code 128)
+(QR Code)

-If you would like to generate other types of Barcode, such as a QR Code, you may use the Barcode field type.
+If you would like to generate other types of Barcode, such as Code 128, you may use the Barcode field type.

 Specifies that the field that will be hidden in the following:

 2. Printer Friendly view